 - Bring a large yard bag and store your suitcase in it while you are at the hotel.
 When you are ready to leave, pack all your clothes inside the plastic bag and then place it in your suitcase.

-- When you arrive home, remove your dirty clothes bag and wash clothes immediately.
+- When you arrive home, remove your dirty clothes bag and wash clothes immediately on the hottest setting.
 Brush or vacuum your suitcase and bags before storing.

 While these steps are not a guarantee you won’t get bed bugs, taking precautions will definitely lessen the chances you’ll have to deal with an infestation at home.